Anishde85/ICPC-Resources/README.md

-# ICPC-Resources
+# ICPC/CP-Resources
-Repo for storing the resources

-Templates for using in ICPC
+Templates for using in ICPC/CP